 Cost of Living

-New York is one of the more expensive states to live, work and play.
-If you live in New York, and especially in the metro area, you can expect to pay more for goods like food, housing, utilities, gasoline and car insurance.
+New York is one of the more expensive states to live, work and play in.
+If you live in New York, and especially in the metro area, you can expect to pay more for goods like food, housing, utilities, gasoline, and car insurance.
 As with most states, prices in rural regions will be lower than in urban areas.
-This difference is especially broad in New York State, since prices are so high in the metro area.
+This difference is especially broad in New York State since prices are so high in the metro area.

 Highways and Public Transport

 Two words sum up one of the top reasons for moving to New York: public transportation.
 Generally, having a car in New York City is a big hassle.
 In many neighborhoods, including most of the five boroughs, free parking is like the fabled unicorn.
 In the evenings, it is not unusual to spend 30 minutes or more searching for a spot.